GLOBAL MARKETS-Shares drop, gold surges as investors scurry for safety

 "The U.S. had a bad data day, but we think that is just a taste of what is yet to come with other major economies likely to show bad economic numbers too."

-The Australian dollar, considered a liquid proxy for China plays, was down 0.3% as it languished near an 11-year low.
+The Australian dollar, considered a liquid proxy for China plays, was down 0.4% at $0.6601 as it languished near an 11-year low.

 Analysts expect the Korean won to stay on its downward spiral against the dollar as one of the favourite risk proxies for investors.
 KRW=